2025-2026

 Creating/Support

-Teams will collaborate for three months to develop their video game, supported by the Maven Youth team.
-Hosted open labs will offer additional assistance for drop-in questions and technical support.
+Teams will collaborate to develop their video game with coaching from our youth trainers.
+Hosted "open labs" will offer additional assistance for drop-in questions and technical support.

 Enter Competition

-After months of development and game testing, in April teams will submit their video game to the 2024 G4C Competition, aiming to win the Game of the Year award and a $10,000 scholarship.
+After months of development and game testing, teams will submit their video game in April, aiming to win the Game of the Year award and a $10,000 scholarship.

 What is the Games for Change Student Challenge?

-In this competition, you'll team up to create an original video game centered around one of this year's compelling themes, all listed below.
+In this competition, you'll team up to create an original video game centered around one of this summer's compelling themes.
 Your creation could earn recognition, win prizes, and offer you the opportunity to make a meaningful impact on the world!

 Why Participate?